aws-samples/amazon-q-slack-gateway/README.md

     5. `OIDCClientId`: The client ID of OIDC client you created in step 1.1.
     6. `OIDCIssuerURL`: The issuer URL of the OIDC client you created in step 1.1.
     7. `GatewayIdCAppARN`: The application arn of IdC customer managed application you created in step 1.3.
+    7. `AWSIAMIdCRegion`: The AWS region where the AWS IAM IdC instance is deployed.
     8. `ContextDaysToLive`: Just leave this as the default (90 days)

 Region | Easy Deploy Button | Template URL - use to upgrade existing stack to a new release